imbossdev/ds-algo-practice/README.md

 - Queue also has lookup operation and would take O(n) time.
 This is rarely used.
 - Go through [QueueUsingTwoStacks](Queue/QueueUsingTwoStacks.java) which is improtant interview question.

+Trees:
+- Trees are another type of data structure which we use extensively.
+- Each tree starts with a root node and all other elements decends from root node.
+- Each child node decends from parent node.
+- Tree can have sub-trees as well.
+- Best examples of trees are dom structure like how html contains a head and body.
+And each of them have their children.
+- Real world examples can be family tree.
+- In software world example can be Abstract Syntax Tree or chess game or comments in any website.
+- LinkedList is technically a type of tree, but it is linear and in trees a node can only to a child.
+- In trees there is always only 1 entry point which is the root.
+- In trees nodes dont have to reference to its parent
+- Like in real life there are many kinds of trees only with minor differences.

+         O (Root Node, ParentNode, Level 0)
+       /   \
+      O     O (ParentNodes, Level 1)
+     / \   / \
+    O   O O   O (LeafNodes, Level 2)

+BinaryTree:
+- Each node can only have 0, 1 or 2 nodes and each child can only have 1 parent.
+- Each node represents a certain state.
+- A PerfectBinaryTree has everything filled in i.e, all the nodes has 2 children until it reaches leaf nodes.
+- A PerfectBinaryTree is really efficient because in each level the  number of nodes double
+- In PerfectBinaryTree (sum of all the leaf nodes) = (all the nodes in above levels + 1) i.e., half of nodes is in  bottom level.
+- Because of this type of structure its complexity is O(log N).
+- A FullBinaryTree has all of the nodes with either 0 or 2 childres but not necessarily every node has child like PerfectBinaryTree
+- Number of nodes in each level can be calculated using 2^n where n is the level.
+For example at level 2 we have 2^2 = 4 nodes
+- Number of nodes in a tree can be calculated as (2^h - 1) where h is the height(total levels) of the tree.
+Example: 2^3-1 = 7 when tree has 3 levels.

+Perfect Binary Tree (Full and all leaves at same depth)
+         O
+       /   \
+      O     O
+     / \   / \
+    O   O O   O

+BinarySearchTree:
+- BinarySearchTree is really good at searching.
+- It are great for comparing.
+It preserves relationship.
+- Like folders in a computer should have relationships like parent folder has sub-folder which has child folder.
+- It has some rules:
+    - All child nodes in the tree to the right of root node must be greater than the root node, i.e., left nodes always decreases
+    - A node can only have upto 2 children
+- All of its operations insert, delete and lookup are generally O(log N).
+No O(1) operations.
+- BinarySearchTree can quickly become unbalanced when we keep adding elements to onside of the tree.
+- For example in BinarySearchTree since right node is greater than left node, if we keep on adding greater values, it keeps on adding to right node.
+This would become unbalanced tree and seem more lika a LinkedList rather than a BinarySearchTree.
+It also decreases the performance of BinarySearchTree O(n)
+- BinarySearchTree is ordered.
+Also its size is flexible unlike arrays where we need to define the size.
+- When compared to Array, lookup, inserts and deletes will be faster.
+- When compared to hashtables, hashtables are not ordered.
+We also dont get tree structure(parent-child relationship) in hashtable.
+- AVL Tree and RedBlack Tree are 2 binary search trees which balances itself

+Unbalanced BinarySearchTree
+       8
+     /   \
+    3     11
+   / \   / \
+  1   6 10  12
+             \
+              13
+               \
+                14
+                 \
+                  15